mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ### Write Back API

-These calls allow users to push data into the Postgresql database.
+These calls allow users to push data into the PostgreSQL database.

 #### api/v2/stories/custom_tags (PUT)